nwchemgit/nwchem-wiki/Properties.md

 ```
 #### Raman Keywords

-  - NORMAL and RESONANCE: Type of Raman plot to make.
+  - `NORMAL` and `RESONANCE`: Type of Raman plot to make.
-  - LORENTZIAN and GAUSSIAN: Generation of smoothed spectra (rather than
+  - `LORENTZIAN` and `GAUSSIAN`: Generation of smoothed spectra (rather than
     sticks) using either a Lorentzian function or a Gaussian function.
-    The default is LORENTZIAN.
+    The default is `LORENTZIAN`.
-  - LOW and HIGH: The default range in which to generate the Raman
+  - `LOW` and `HIGH`: The default range in which to generate the Raman
     spectrum plot is (0.0, highest wavenumber normal mode) cm-1.
-The LOW
+The `LOW`
-    and HIGH keywords modify the frequency range.
+    and `HIGH` keywords modify the frequency range.
-  - FIRST and LAST: The default range of indices of normal modes used in
+  - `FIRST` and `LAST`: The default range of indices of normal modes used in
     the plot is (7, number of normal modes).
-The FIRST and LAST keywords
+The `FIRST` and `LAST` keywords
     modify the range of indices.
-  - WIDTH:Controls the width in the smoothed peaks, using Lorentzians or
+  - `WIDTH`: Controls the width in the smoothed peaks, using Lorentzians or
     Gaussians, in the plot.
-The default value for WIDTH is 20.0.
+The default value for `WIDTH` is 20.0.
-  - DQ: Size of the steps along the normal modes.
+  - `DQ`: Size of the steps along the normal modes.
 The default value for
-    DQ is 0.01.
+    `DQ` is 0.01.
 It is related to the step size dR used in numerical
     evaluation of polarizability derivative

 #### Raman Output